PaddlePaddle/PaddleSpeech/speechx/examples/custom_asr/README.md

 * after replace operation, G = fstreplace(G_with_slot, address_slot), we will get the customized graph.
 ![](https://ai-studio-static-online.cdn.bcebos.com/60a3095293044f10b73039ab10c7950d139a6717580a44a3ba878c6e74de402b)

-those operations are in the scripts, please check out. we will lanuch more detail scripts.
+These operations are in the scripts, please check out. we will lanuch more detail scripts.

 ## How to run